lmkr/cpnbook/projects/project0.md

 ## Project 0: Getting started with CPN and CPN Tools

 This project consists of a set of small exercises to become familiar with CPN models and CPN Tools.
-The figure number below refers to the figure numbers in the CPN book.
+The figure numbers below refers to the figure numbers in the CPN book.

 The documentation for using CPN Tools can be found here: http://cpntools.org/2018/01/16/documentation-2/